Background pattern

 • low potassium levels: weakness, fatigue, muscle cramps (hypokalemia).

-• signs of anemia, such as fatigue, headaches, shortness of breath, and pale appearance.
+• signs of anemia, such as fatigue, headaches, shortness of breath and pale appearance.

-• severe headache or persistent headache.
+• severe or persistent headache.

-• sensation of spinning (vertigo).
+• feeling that everything is spinning (vertigo).

 • increased blood pressure and possible heart problems.